-Collegiate Charter High School of LA collected feedback from its educational partners throughout the 2021-22 school year.
-The following is a summary of the feedback provided by the following required educational partners, that emerged from an analysis of the input received in the development of the 2022-23 LCAP.
+Collegiate Charter High School of LA collected feedback from its educational partners throughout the 2022-23 school year.
+The following is a summary of the feedback provided by the following required educational partners, that emerged from an analysis of the input received in the development of the 2023-24 LCAP.

-- Teachers expressed they would like to establish an Instructional Leadership Team, continue with Literacy PD Coaching, Math Coaching, desire additional time for unpacking curriculum, and instructional coaching. - Principals/Administrators expressed interest in having more teachers be involved in instructional leadership opportunities including creating an ILT.
+- Teachers expressed they would like to establish a Grade-level Leadership Team, continue with Literacy PD Coaching, Math Coaching, desire additional time for unpacking curriculum, and instructional coaching. - The Leadership Team expressed interest in switching the instructional leadership opportunities to be grade-based rather than content-based.
 There is also a need to adopt new supplemental curricular resources for their teachers and students.
 There is also a need to provide SEL Support for students; increase structures and routines and classroom procedures; additional support for incoming 9th grade students.
-There is a need to continue to provide professional development (coaching) for math and new math curriculum adoption; TNTP for literacy coaching. - Other School Personnel expressed they would like additional training on the Student Information System (PowerSchool new adoption) to ensure consistency with attendance data. - Parents including those representing Unduplicated Pupils (UP) and Students with Disabilities (SWD) see PAC (below) - Students including Unduplicated Pupils and Students with Disabilities (SWD): expressed a decline in student's perception of adult and student meaningful relationships and a small decline in student's academic motivation.
-Students shared they would like to see more instructional supports and school engagement activities (dances, sports, social events) in the upcoming school year. - SELPA no additional feedback was provided. - ELAC/DELAC and EL-PAC Parents were concerned with the low reclassification rates and requested additional resources to support students and teachers to improve outcomes on the ELPAC assessment.
+There is a need to continue to continue providing professional development (coaching) for math and science teachers; and external leadership coaching/development. - Other School Personnel expressed they would like additional training on the Student Information System (PowerSchool new adoption) to ensure consistency with attendance data. - Parents including those representing Unduplicated Pupils (UP) and Students with Disabilities (SWD) see PAC (below) - Students including Unduplicated Pupils and Students with Disabilities (SWD): Student had input on new clubs and extracurricular activities that were created this year.
+Students shared they would like to see more instructional supports and school engagement activities (dances, sports, social events) in the upcoming school year. - SELPA Our SELPA contact encouraged us to consider more analysis of disaggregated data for subgroups. - ELAC/DELAC and EL-PAC Parents were concerned with the low reclassification rates and requested additional resources to support students and teachers to improve outcomes on the ELPAC assessment.
 They requested more academic intervention, outside of the school day, and focus areas such as vocabulary to be integrated in daily instruction for ELs. - Parent Advisory Committee (PAC) including parents of UP and SWD expressed concern about their child falling behind academically.
 Despite parents surveying they feel welcoming at the school, they would like more opportunities for parental involvement.
 Parents shared they would like to feel more like an "active partner" in their child's education.